 Three years ago, under the stewardship of Paul Maritz, Bill Cook, Scott Yara and myself, Pivotal was founded.
 We built it based on a culture inspired by Pivotal Labs and expanded by the power of the Pivotal Cloud Foundry platform, the Pivotal Big Data Suite of products, and our Spring technologies used by millions of developers around the world.
 This combination of technology and people gives customers the tools to innovate at startup speeds, and has helped accelerate the digital transformation of some of the world’s largest and most admired companies.

 Our community starts with employees, but also includes our customers and a diaspora of alumni.
 Today, Pivotal works with nearly one-third of Fortune 100 companies.
 Our customers are enterprises and startups that are doing some of the most exciting, interesting, and impactful work in technology, using the Pivotal approach.
-Industry leaders like GE, Ford, Verizon, Home Depot, Comcast, Humana, Lockheed Martin, and Allstate all use Pivotal’s products and services to digitally transform their businesses and disrupt established markets.
+Industry leaders like Ford, Verizon, Home Depot, Comcast, Humana, and Lockheed Martin, all use Pivotal’s products and services to digitally transform their businesses and disrupt established markets.

 While anyone can employ the Pivotal approach, being a Pivot means embracing the principles at the core of this approach.
 Pivots teach and learn from each other, demonstrating empathy, trust, respect, communication, feedback, and collaboration at every turn.
 Thousands of Pivots work in over 17 cities around the globe and are embedded within every major industry vertical.
 Pivots have helped the largest enterprises and most innovative startups build radical new experiences—from personalized healthcare to networked industrial machines to the connected car—all on top of Pivotal technology.